Real-time EtherCAT® Network Simulation

 All slaves are simulated

-In this setup the unchanged application together with the EtherCAT master can be tested using the standard, physical network interface.
+In this setup the EtherCAT master along with the master application requires no changes from how it is implemented when connected with real slaves, and can be tested using the standard physical Ethernet network interface.

 Mix of real slaves and simulated slaves